What is your rate if I can plan my work in advance?

 Do you take credit cards?Yes!
 Via PayPal.

 Would you give me a time and material option for work?Yes!
-Time and material is our default.
 However we will not go over our estimated amount without discussing options with you.

 What does a free estimate include?A best guess or rough approximation of the costs of the work.